 image

-Itchy red spots on us
+Itchy red spots on the humans in the home

 Body Copy